 For this reason, they are compatible with dowel rods.
 You can compress the rear brake caliper with A dowel rod by rotating it counterclockwise.
 In the absence of dowel rods, you can also use a flat-head screwdriver or a pair of vise grips for compressing.

 Brake pads are located on both sides.
 Caliper pistons are controlled by brake fluid and sealed.
 Brake fluid enters the channels of the caliper via a hydraulic connection.
-The caliper piston is on the opposite side, is supplied with brake fluid via one or more channels.
+The caliper piston is on the opposite side and is supplied with brake fluid via one or more channels.

 To prevent continuous grinding a minimum distance between the brake lining and the brake disc is required.
 This clearance should be approximately one millimeter.
 More often a floating caliper is used for normal cars.

-How Brake Calipers are Important for Braking System?
+How Brake Calipers Are Important for Braking Systems?

 What Happens When Your Brake Calipers Are Not Working Properly?